Zucara Therapeutics

 Venture Round in 2020

 Protomer Technologies Inc. is a pre-clinical stage biotechnology company based in Pasadena, California, founded in 2014.
-The company specializes in developing therapeutic proteins and peptides using a platform known as Molecular Engineering of Protein Sensors (MEPS).
-This innovative approach allows for the creation of proteins that can sense molecular activators in the body and be activated as needed.
-Protomer's primary focus is on addressing metabolic diseases, notably through its development of glucose-responsive insulin aimed at managing blood sugar levels in individuals with diabetes.
-The platform enables variable dosing and targeted delivery of therapeutics, enhancing their effectiveness and adaptability in clinical applications.
+The company specializes in the development of therapeutic proteins and peptides through its proprietary platform known as Molecular Engineering of Protein Sensors (MEPS).
+This innovative platform allows for the creation of proteins that can sense molecular activators in the body and be activated as needed, facilitating variable dosing and targeted delivery.
+Protomer's research primarily focuses on metabolic diseases, with a notable product being a glucose-responsive insulin designed to help manage rising sugar levels in individuals with diabetes.
+Through its advanced protein-engineering capabilities, Protomer Technologies aims to enhance treatment options for patients suffering from metabolic conditions.

 Sonoma Pharmaceuticals